The Greatest Show on Sofi? Rams WR’s Looking to Reignite Offense

 Meanwhile, undrafted rookies Landen Akers, Jeremiah Haydel and 2019 UDFA J.J.
 Koski will aim to keep their names on the Rams roster by fighting for a spot.
 Second-year wideout Trishton Jackson is also aiming for action.

-In a down year for the offense, the receiving group was a bright spot.
+In a down year for the offense, the receiving group was a bright spot in 2020.
 However, expectations are higher than ever for this unit.
-And this year’s group is capable of racking up the yards and recapturing the Rams’ explosive side.
+The changes create more excitement, plus a higher demand to produce.